farisazizy/farisazizy/README.md

 ## 🔭 I'm currently working on

 - Full-stack Designer at kerjago.id
-- Reseaarch on Optimizing CNN with meta-heuristic algorithm on Medical-Image Brain Tumors for ICoICT 2023: The 11th International Conference on Information and Communication Technology
+- Research on Optimizing CNN with meta-heuristic algorithm on Medical-Image Brain Tumors for ICoICT 2023: The 11th International Conference on Information and Communication Technology
-- Final Semester at Telkom University

 ## 🌱 I'm currently learning